cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/4_consensus.md

 ---
-title: "Consensus"
+title: "Consensus in Distributed Networks"
 order: 5
-description: An Introduction to Distributed Consensus
+description: An introduction to distributed consensus
 tag: fast-track
 ---